crowddynamics/multiobj-guided-evac/README.md

 The numerical evacuation simulations are implemented in Python and the NSGA-II is implemented in Python and Bash that were run on a high performance computing cluster.
 It should be noted that the procedure is currently computationally very demanding.

 See the "readme.txt" file in each folder for a more detailed overview of the codes in each folder.
-The numerical evacuation simulation and its GUI is based on research assistant Jaan Tollander's codes https://github.com/jaantollander/crowddynamics and https://github.com/jaantollander/crowddynamics-qtgui, which he created when he was working in our research group in Aalto University School of Science, Department of Mathematics and Systems Analysis summers 2016 and 2017.

 <h4>Installing</h4>